JetBrains/intellij-platform-gradle-plugin/README.md

 - `intellij.publish.channel` defines channel to upload, you may use any string here, empty string means default channel.

 *Available in SNAPSHOT only*
-- `intellij.publish.channels` defines several channels to upload, you may use any string here, `default` string means default channel.
+- `intellij.publish.channels` defines several channels to upload, you may use any comma-separated strings here, `default` string means default channel.
 <br/><br/>
 **Default value**: `<empty>`